m8e/docker-script/transmission/README.md

 `DOWNLOADS=/srv/downloads/torrent`
 `WATCH=/srv/downloads/watch`

-Also, be sure you give read/write access to theses directory to the user **abc** which you could control the ID via these to variable :
+Also, be sure you give read/write access to theses directory to the user **abc** which you could control the ID via these two variables :
 `PGID=`
 `PUID=`